 Pilot Grants

-Successful applicants will receive up to $50,000 for one year, as well as access to resources of the Great Plains IDeA-CTR to support these research efforts.
 The priorities for pilot grant projects are a combination of scientific and regional needs developed by the network's community advisory board.

 Members receive notice of funding announcements.